apache/gravitino/docs/security.md

 You need to install the JDK8 and Docker.

 2. Set up an external OAuth 2.0 server
+We have registered a client information in the external OAuth 2.0 server.
+Its clientId is `test`.
+Its secret is `test`.
+Its scope is `test`.
 ```shell
  docker run -p 8177:8177 --name sample-auth-server -d datastrato/sample-authorization-server:0.3.0
 ```